malabz/TPMA/README.md

 # TPRA: A refinement tool for ensembling different multiple sequence alignment results

-TPRA is a tool for ensembling and refining from different MSA results.
-It is based on two pointer.
-The program is written in C++20 and works on Linux.
+TPRA is a tool written in C++20 for combining and refining multiple MSA results using a two-pointer algorithm.
+It runs on Linux.

 ## 🔨Installation and Usage